cahcblr/cahcblr/README.md

-## Welcome to Center for Ancient History and Culture
+## Welcome to the Center for Ancient History and Culture

 The Center for Ancient History and Culture (CAHC) carries out inter-disciplinary research on India's ancient cultural & intellectual heritage.